-Media magnifies your marketing message, allowing you to tell people about your amazing products and services.
+Media magnifies your marketing message, allowing you to tell potential clients about your amazing products and services.

 Traditional media such as television, radio and print ads in newspapers and magazines have long been the primary outlet for advertising campaigns, but added to this now are digital channels like email and social media, that have increased the opportunities for companies, big and small, to connect and spread the word.

 With so much choice, what is the best mix for your next campaign?
 The best type of media for your marketing goals will depend on your ideal target audience, your budget and the products or services you are promoting.
-We look at the options.
+In this article we look at the options to consider for Accounting firms.

 This can be an expensive option in prime time spots but your ad can still reach broad audiences, particularly if your campaign also includes placement within the network’s on-demand site.
 With a smaller marketing budget it’s worth looking for advertising opportunities on specialised channels, such as those focused on sport, outdoor activities or cooking.
 These channels have smaller viewer numbers but allow marketers opportunities to target a niche audience.